MATTHIAS LAWETZKY

 Disclaimer

-This documentary mini-series explores sensitive topics and presents the personal views of the individuals featured.
-These views are their own and do not necessarily reflect those of the creators, producers, or distributors.
+This documentary series explores sensitive topics and presents the personal views of the individuals featured.
+These views are their own and do not necessarily reflect those of the creator.

 The series is intended for entertainment and educational purposes only.
 It is not a substitute for professional advice and should not be relied upon as such.
 While the information presented is drawn from sources believed to be reliable, no warranty or guarantee of accuracy or completeness is given.
-The creators, producers, and distributors accept no liability for errors, omissions, or any outcomes resulting from the use of this material.
+The creator accepts no liability for errors, omissions, or any outcomes resulting from the use of this material.

 This series is not intended to defame, disparage, or harm any individual or group, nor is it political or partisan in nature.
 It is not a literal representation of reality, but a portrayal of the perspectives and experiences of the people featured.